 8. Be Patient:

 You could see absolutely nothing, and that’s perfectly okay.
 It’s time to refocus your mind even more.
-Think about a specific you've always loved doing, whether it’s a hobby, skill, or destination.
-Ask yourself these questions, "Why do I like this?
-Can this be past-life related?"
+Think about a specific thing you’ve always loved doing, whether it’s a hobby, skill, or destination.
+Ask yourself these questions, “Why do I like this?
+Can this be past-life related?”

 Still got nothing?
 There is a “shoe method” for this.
 Look at your feet in your visualization.
 Focus on the first pair of shoes you see yourself wearing.
 You might see sandals, and then realize you’re wearing a tunic.
 You might see little pointy shoes, and realize you’re wearing a big silk gown.
 Keep going with it.

 Once you’ve remembered something—even if it’s just a pair of shoes—and if you’re pretty certain there’s a grain of truth to it, you can start your next meditation from there.

 Always begin each session with something you’ve already seen.
 Always work from the known to the unknown.

 Acceptance of what you experience is absolutely key.
 The doubt may be really niggling into your brain at this point.
 “Am I actually experiencing the past, or am I just making things up?”
 Of course, on some occasions, you might be creating things in your head from out of the blue.
 However, this is part of the process.
 These visions almost always have a shred of truth at their core.
 You will only know for certain when you’ve done a significant number of past-life meditations, and you begin to see patterns and details repeated over and over again.

 And if you don’t like what you saw, clearly there is nothing you can do to alter the lives you’ve already lived.
 It is entirely in the past.

 In the meantime, you must choose to believe that what you see is genuine; if you don’t, you will never get anywhere.
 Your analytical mind will simply shoot down every image as a product of your overeager imagination.